-- (a) Match dates and venues may only be amended with the permission of the SCA.
-Any club wishing to amend the dates or venue of a match must first apply in writing to the SCA, setting out the reasons for that application.
-Applications must be received by the SCA no later than 24 hours prior to the scheduled start of the match. - (b) In the event of wholly unforeseen circumstances unrelated to inclement weather, a club may amend the date(s) and/or venue of a match less than 24 hours prior to the match, with the prior approval of the SCA Secretary or an SCA Committee Member.
-The result of that match shall be subject to subsequent ratification by the SCA. - (c) For the purpose of this Playing Condition, individual grounds within one complex of grounds shall be considered to be separate venues.
+- (a) Amendment to Match Date(s) match dates may only be amended with the permission of the SCA.
+Any club wishing to amend the dates of a match must first apply in writing to the SCA, setting out the reasons for that application.
+Applications must be received by the SCA no later than 48 hours prior to the scheduled start of the match. - (b) Amendment to Match Venue Match venues may only be amended with the consent of the opposing club and with the prior permission of the SCA.
+Any club wishing to amend the venue of a match must first apply in by writing to the SCA, setting out the reasons for that application.
+Applications must be received by no later than 5:00pm on the day prior to the scheduled start of the match. - (c) In the event of wholly unforeseen circumstances, a club may amend the date(s) and/or venue of a match outside the time limit specified, with the prior approval of the SCA Secretary or an SCA Committee Member.
+The result of that match shall be subject to subsequent ratification by the SCA - (d) For the purpose of this Playing Condition, individual grounds within one complex of grounds shall be considered to be separate venues.